-What are the therapeutic benefits of drawing or painting?
+What are the therapeutic benefits art therapy and of drawing or painting?

-Recently someone asked me the above question.
+I get asked the question, “what are the benefits of art therapy?” on a pretty regular basis.
 I thought that it was worth sharing here too.
 The question seems simple enough, but the answer is extensive.
 Furthermore, the benefits depend on the treatment goals and the needs of the client.

 Therefore, in the following, I will explore some of the benefits of art therapy based on my experiences and based on different art therapy settings.